Who to contact

 In Ontario, the Ministry of Education is responsible for child care and kindergarten overall.

 The Early Years Division of the Ministry of Education administers the legislation and is responsible for monitoring and licensing regulated child care.

-Ontario is the sole province to provide junior (four year old) kindergarten for all children.
-All four and five year olds kindergarten programs in Ontario operate for a full school-day.
+Ontario is the sole province to currently provide four-year-old kindergarten to all children.
+All kindergarten programs for four and five year olds in Ontario operate for a full school-day.

 Ontario is unique in Canada in the role played by local municipal or regional governments.

 In Ontario, 47 local governments are designated Consolidated Municipal Service Managers and District Social Services Administration Boards (CMSMs and DSSABs), responsible for planning and managing child care services, administering fee subsidies and allocating additional resources to families and centres providing care to children with a disability.
 In addition, some of these also provide municipal/regionally-operated (public) child care in centres or through family child care agencies.

 Finding child care